 What is ERP?
 It’s all about Streamline, Automate, and Accelerate for Business Fitness

 A Google search for ERP will invariably throw in millions of results and the sheer amount that comes up can be daunting, and maybe a bit confusing too.
 Every web search will have its own definitions and its own variant of processes, modules and implementation.
-These differences emphasise the flexibility that can make ERP a hugely powerful business automation.
+These differences emphasise the flexibility that can make Enterprise Resource Planning Software a hugely powerful business automation.

 Companies are more likely to deploy a full service suite of ERP technology.
 ERP modules are available to automate processes that broadly are:

 - Financial management: Gives control over your assets, cash flow, and accounting.

 - Supply chain and operations management: Streamline your purchasing, manufacturing, inventory, and sales order processing.

 - Customer relationship management: Improve customer service, and increase cross-sell and upsell opportunities.

 - Project management: Get what you need to deliver work on time and on budget with better billing and project monitoring.

 - Human resources management: Get help attracting and retaining good employees with tools to help hire, manage, and pay your team.